openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 * redistribution of routes between BGP peers (hence, no route reflection, no eBGP)
 * accepting incoming BGP connections
-* scaling to a number of routes beyond the number of routes required to route traffic in/out of VMs hosted on a server running BaGPipe-BGP
+* scaling to a number of routes beyond the number of routes required to route traffic in/out of VMs hosted on a compute node running BaGPipe-BGP

 Dataplanes
 ~~~~~~~~~~